Introduction

 The quartz offerings from Citizen covered here have their own pros and cons, like any other watch.

 They are famously low-maintenance.
 They also run very quietly.
-These are the most commonly seen pros.
 Third in line is praise for Citizen’s solar technology, which means no need to replace the battery.
 The only real consistent downside noted by wearers is that it does slow a little in low-lit conditions.

 The case material makes a huge difference in the wearing experience.
 The titanium options versus the stainless steel see the former winning every time.
 This is because, for a dive watch, you want something that won’t corrode due to exposure to salt or chlorine.